dynabloxjs/dynablox_opencloud/README.md

 #### Ratelimiting
 the OpenCloudClient also has a built-in ratelimit helper.
 If a ratelimit is reached, it will throw an OpenCloudClientError.

-**Ratelimits are only enforced on Open Cloud endpoints, User endpoints will never be supported for this behavior.**

 You can opt in for yielding behavior by setting `ratelimiterShouldYield` to `true`:
 ```typescript